Our Mission Partners

 The Zambia Society Trust

 ZST, established in 1968, is run from the UK entirely by volunteers, all with a connection to Zambia.
 The charity is devoted to the relief of poverty, the promotion of good health and the provision of education.
 We do this by financially supporting specific Zambian-based projects that work at the grass roots level and with whom we keep in close contact.
 Typically we provide funding for orphans and vulnerable children, education grants for students and medical text books for licentiate doctors, amongst other support.
+Please click here for the latest news.

 The Bishop of Guildford's Foundation